 Burleith History Group

 Originally formed to support Burleith’s 90th birthday activities in 2013, the Burleith History Group continues to research our community's past.
 The images above represent three projects led by this group.
-In 2014, the group restored the Daniel Boone monument (left) on the grounds of Duke Ellington School of the Arts (formerly The Western High School).
-The 1887 map of Burleith (center) was collected for a pictorial history of Burleith to be published as part of Arcadia Publishing's Images of America series.
-The restoration (right) of Burleith's five fire call boxes was done in collaboration with the Burleith call box committee and completed in 2016.
-A fourth ongoing project focuses on identifying events that happened in Burleith for each of the 366 days of the year, including February 29.
+In June 2014, the group completed the restoration of the Daniel Boone monument on the grounds of Duke Ellington School of the Arts (formerly The Western High School).
+The center image is the cover of a pictorial history of Burleith published in 2017 as part of Arcadia Publishing's Images of America series.
+The restoration of Burleith's five fire call boxes was done in collaboration with the Burleith call box committee and completed in 2016.
+Other ongoing projects include collecting oral histories of long-time Burleith residents and a "this day in Burleith history" project focusing on identifying events that happened in Burleith for each of the 366 days of the year, including February 29.

 Minutes of History Group Meetings